stephen-quiton/stephen-quiton.github.io/pages/FW3-Running-Workflow.md

 Now that we have set-up FireWorks on HPC and have a working connection to our 'launchpad' hosted on MongoDB, we can now prepare to launch our first workflow.
 In order to do so, however, we need to create some files.
 These can all be found on the main FireWorks tutorial, but I've adjusted them for our case.

 ### Required files
 Open up to an empty directory (or the same one your `my_launchpad.yaml` is located).
-Create the following .yaml files:
+By the end of this, we should have the following.

+1. my_launchpad.yaml
+2. my_fworker.yaml
+3. my_qadapter.yaml
+3. SLURM_Template.txt

 #### my_launchpad.yaml
 This file contains all the necessary information for your FireWorks installation to connect to your launchpad via `lpad` (used to query your database for existing workflows and other tasks) , `qlaunch` (launch fireworks to a queueing system, like SLURM, in succession), etc. We'll get to use these commands later on.